The Kraft Heinz Company (KHC) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The Kraft Heinz Company (KHC) is $44.11, which is $4.83 above the current market price.
-The public float for KHC is 781.63M, and currently, short sellers hold a 2.24% ratio of that float.
-The average trading volume of KHC on March 14, 2023 was 6.69M shares.
+The average price point forecasted by analysts for The Kraft Heinz Company (KHC) is $43.88, which is $4.89 above the current market price.
+The public float for KHC is 781.63M, and currently, short sellers hold a 2.24% ratio of that floaft.
+The average trading volume of KHC on March 21, 2023 was 6.79M shares.

 KHC’s Market Performance